Skip to Content

 COPD; Chronic obstructive airways disease; Chronic obstructive lung disease; Chronic bronchitis; Emphysema; Bronchitis - chronic

-Smoking is the leading cause of COPD.
+Smoking is the main cause of COPD.
 The more a person smokes, the more likely that person will develop COPD.
-However, some people smoke for years and never get COPD.
+But some people smoke for years and never get COPD.

 In rare cases, nonsmokers who lack a protein called alpha-1 antitrypsin can develop emphysema.